Bio

 I have a BS in Business Administration from LUISS, a MS in Economics & Social Sciences from Bocconi, a MA in Economics, a MA in Statistics, and a PhD in Managerial Science & Applied Economics from Penn.

 I did my PhD at Wharton.
 More about my experience is here.
 My dissertation studied the process of experimentation in early-stage ventures.
-My committee included Dan LevinthalDavid HsuAlfonso GambardellaNicola Lacetera, and Karl Ulrich.
+My committee included David Hsu, Dan LevinthalAlfonso GambardellaNicola Lacetera, and Karl Ulrich.
 This work was funded by the Kauffman Dissertation Fellowship, the Mack Institute for Innovation Management, the Rodney White Center for Financial Research, and the Russell Ackoff Doctoral Student Fellowship.
 I was 1 of 5 finalists in the STR Wiley Blackwell Outstanding Dissertation Award in 2020.

 During my time in Philadelphia, I played a lot of soccer.
 A peak moment of my soccer career was to challenge my favorite econometrician.
 At some point, I realized that our soccer team could do more than just play soccer.
 Based on that idea, I co-created Philadelphia Open Soccer.
-Through that experience, I received the Santander Community Award in 2017 and got to meet a Super Bowl Champion.
+For that work, I received the Santander Community Award in 2017 and got to meet a Super Bowl Champion.

-Broadly speaking, I study innovation.
-Much of my work explores the learning process entrepreneurs experience as they generate ideas, develop products, and build companies.
-My GoogleScholar page is here.
-I write translation pieces at HBR.org, EIX.org, Knowledge@Wharton, WhartonMagazine, and LeadReadToday.
+Much of my work explores the learning process that entrepreneurs experience as they generate ideas, develop products, and build companies.
+Currently, I am especially interested in how Generative AI reshapes this process.
+My research is at my GoogleScholar page.